 One of the cool things you’ll see on this excursion are old barns and houses built into the side of mountains and outcroppings.
 This was one of the most striking we saw along this route.

-Every time you think you’ve seen the most beautiful thing in Iceland, you round the corner on something spectacular.
+Every time you think you’ve seen the most beautiful thing in Iceland, you round the corner on something new and spectacular.
 We were headed toward the next big waterfall, Skógafoss, when we came upon this icy clear lake mirroring the scene above it.

 We wanted to stop for lunch at Ströndin bistro, but it was closed for the season.
 We wound up eating at Víkurskáli.
 Don’t do that.
 You’re better off buying snacks at the attached gas station if Víkurskáli is your only choice.

 Better yet, after you top the hillside at Vík and see the beautiful little red-roofed church overlooking the sea, take a right at the main intersection of the tiny little town and have lunch at Halldorskaffi next to the town’s visitor center.
 We did this on our way back through Vík and shared a delicious pizza and some amazing grilled prawn pasta.
 It was one of the best meals we had on the trip.

 After leaving Vík, we continued along the coastline toward Jökulsárlón.
 Since we saved money on our weeklong travel package, we had enough in our budget to book a room at the Gerði Guesthouse.
 It is located near enough the glacier canyon that you can see the Northern Lights from your room if it’s a particularly good night.
 Mike chose this day for our Jökulsárlón excursion based on the Aurora viewing forecast from the Icelandic Meteorological Office.
 Very helpful for knowing how excited you should get about your chances for seeing them on a given night!